The Dye House

 A Little Building with a Big History

-North Stonington was known far and wide for the vivid indigo blue yarns dyed here, and the beautiful plaid fabrics woven in the homes of town weavers.
-It was the beginning of the Industrial Age...
+North Stonington was known for the vivid indigo blue yarns dyed here, and plaid fabrics woven in the local homes.
+This cottage industry was the beginning of the Industrial Age...

-After spinning became mechanized in the early 1800's, the Dudley Wheeler Store, the J H Browning Store, and the Ephriam Russel Wheeler Store acted as "middle-men", bringing spun cotton yarn from Rhode Island mills to North Stonington weavers, who were paid 3 cents a yard in store credit.
+After spinning became mechanized in the early 1800's, the Dudley Wheeler Store, the J H Browning Store, and the Ephriam Russel Wheeler Store acted as "middle-men", bringing spun cotton yarn from Rhode Island mills to North Stonington weavers, who were paid at so many cents per yard in store credit.

 When the Rhode Island mills started mass producing weaving, they no longer needed North Stonington weavers, so local shop keepers went into cloth production for themselves, importing cotton, employing spinners and weavers, and setting up dye houses like ours.